ha7ilm/csdr/README.md

 -------
 The library was written by Andras Retzler, HA7ILM &lt;<randras@sdr.hu>&gt;.

-I would like to say special thanks to Péter Horváth, HA5CQA and János Selmeczi, HA5FT for their continous help and support.
+I would like to say special thanks to Péter Horváth, PhD (HA5CQA) and János Selmeczi, PhD (HA5FT) for their continous help and support.

 Usage by example
 ----------------